cloudpilot-emu/cloudpilot-emu/web/embedded/doc/README.md

 the same instance of the emulator, so calls can be chained.
 Errors are communicated via exceptions.

+### Asynchronous methods

+Since CloudpilotEmu 2.0, most methods that interact with the emulator are async and return promises.
+The library serialized all these methods, so there is not danger of race conditions if the promise is not awaited, but you should always await it in order to be sure about the state the emulator is in (and for proper error handling).

 ### `loadSession`, `loadRom`

 Session and rom files need to be provided as `Uint8Array` typed arrays.